jo3-l/notes/history/civil-rights-in-us/13th-amendment.md

 # Buildup to the Civil War

-- **1815-1861**: economy of Northern states industrialized and diversified away from agriculture
+- **1815-1861**: economy of Northern states diversified away from agriculture due to industrialization
 - In contrast, Southern economy was based primarily on plantations which produced cotton (and thus was reliant on slaves for labor)
 	- As price of cotton skyrocketed, diversifying seemed unwise
 	- Per-capita wealth of Southern whites was 2x that of Northerners in 1860
 - More and more Northerners began supporting abolishing slavery for moral reasons, making Southerners anxious
 - **1860**: [[lincoln | Abraham Lincoln]], candidate of the antislavery Republican Party, wins the presidential election
 - **February 4, 1861:** South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas secede and form the Confederate States of America
-- **April 2, 1861**: Rebels open fire on Fort Sumter, marking the beginning of the Civil War
+- **April 2, 1861**: Confederate Troops open fire on Fort Sumter, marking the beginning of the Civil War
 - At the start of the Civil War, more than 4 million people, nearly all of African descent, were enslaved

 # Emancipation Proclamation